lorinkoz/talk-djangoconus24-redirect/slides.md

 class: middle

-## This is a mirror to the soul of the code
+## This is a mirror to the soul of your code

 ![Sample URL](images/sample-url.png)